An inspiring travel guide covering an epic 5 day Cairns itinerary with my recommendations for an epic Tropical North Queensland adventure.

 - Explore the Tablelands

-- Visit Rusty’s Markets
+- Visit Rusty's Markets - buy some tropical fruits!

-Best (cheapest) Way to Get To Cairns
+Best (& Cheapest) Way to Get To Cairns

 A common misconception, especially amongst southerners (colloquially referred to as Mexicans south of the border), is that Cairns is close to other Queensland tourist hubs like the Gold Coast and Surfer's Paradise.
 Honestly, you couldn't be more wrong!
 The distance from Cairns to the Gold Coast is actually twice as far as the Gold Coast to Sydney!